jtyj-github/Smart-Contract-Audit-Logging/README.md

 What did I learnt new ?
 - Rust and how it is used for Smart Contracts
-- Perpetuals/Futures Markets (from hmx-orderbook)
+- central limit order books (from hmx-orderbook)